Nils277/KSPModFileLocalizer/README.md

 ### Other static files
 BEWARE, this feature is still in development and not fully tested yet!
 Feedback is welcome.
-For each KSPedia file you want to translate you have to set up a config file with the following content:
+For each static file you want to translate you have to set up a config file with the following content:

     FileLocalization
     {